finos/symphony-bdk-java/README.md

 ### Quote command

-Relies on the RestClient library offered by the application to request quotes for foreigner currencies on a external system.
+Relies on the RestClient library offered by the SDK to request quotes for foreigner currencies on a external system.

 >&#9679; **John Doe**
 >